 Magnesium is a mineral with many functions in your body.
 But some hormones released during stress can lead to low magnesium levels.
 And research has found that taking a magnesium supplement can lower stress in people with low magnesium levels and can lower cortisol, a marker of stress.

-Most studies use around 300 t0 350 mg of magnesium per day, and you can get generous amounts of magnesium from nuts, seeds, beans, and spinach.
+Most studies use around 300 to 350 mg of magnesium per day, and you can get generous amounts of magnesium from nuts, seeds, beans, and spinach.
+This is the magnesium supplement I recommend.

 Magnesium & Vitamin B6: A Synergistic Pairing